calcmogul/controls-engineering-in-frc/README.md

 where the character being written is already a hyphen. `.tex` file names should use hyphens and `.py` file names should use underscores.

+When including linebreaks in equations, insert the linebreak and a `\qquad` before the next operator.

 Glossary entries in [glossary-entries.tex](glossary-entries.tex) should be lexographically sorted by entry key.
 The entry key should be the same as the name.
 The words in the name should be lowercase, and the description should